MartinPetricko/laravel-database-mail/README.md

 ### Register Events

-Add list of events to your published `config/database-mail.php` file:
+Add a list of events to your published `config/database-mail.php` file:

 ```php
 'events' => [